Nibezak/twickl/README.md

 ## License

 Distributed under the MIT License.
-See [LICENSE.txt](https://github.com/Khanhtran47/Sora/blob/master/LICENSE.txt) for more information.
+See [LICENSE.txt]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>